Young-ai-leaders/HA-RAGent/README.md

     - The configured maximum number of tool-call iterations.

 ## Custom Tools

-When **Assist** is selected, HA-RAGent resolves it to its custom LLM API.
-The configured model must support tool calling. `HassSemanticSearch` is always available and does not contribute to the max tool count, while `HassPlannedAction` is exposed only when normal RAG tool retrieval selects it for the current request.
+When **Assist** is selected, HA-RAGent resolves it to its custom LLM API, which provides the following additional tools:

 **HassSemanticSearch**
 - Searches for devices and Home Assistant tools without changing device state.